ayndqy/svelte-micro/README.md

 - **`basePath`**\
   `null | string`\
   Set the `basePath` for the router.
-  If the `basePath` will be not found in the beginning of the `$path`, the router will work ignoring the `basePath` option.
-However, if it appears with a `$path` state change, the `basePath` will stop ignoring it.
+  If a `basePath` value is not found at the beginning of `$path`, the router will continue to operate properly, ignoring the `basePath` option for this state of `$path`.
-  Be aware that if the `mode` option is set to the `"hash"`, the router will try to find the `basePath` in the hash location fragment, since the hash location fragment is already separated from the path location fragment.
+  Be aware that if the `mode` option is set to `"hash"`, the router will try to find the `basePath` value in the hash location fragment, since the hash location fragment is already separated from the path location fragment.

 ## Tips